PatriciaDaher/Spotify/README.md

 - The genre "Melody" ranks highest in popularity among users across all clusters.
 - There’s a strong case for offering exclusive music or playlist features to paying subscribers to boost satisfaction and retention.

+### 3 WAY ANALYSIS DEMOGRAPHIC INTERACTION CONTENT MAINLY UNSUPERVISED
+Key Insights from Models
+Demographics Matter: Age and gender significantly influence subscription status.
+Behavioral Patterns: Premium users tend to use more devices and have longer usage histories.
+Content Drives Conversion: Users with diverse music preferences ("mood_variety") are more likely to convert to premium.

 ## Analysis
 ### 1. Spotify User Behavior Models - SUPERVISED MACHINE LEARNING ETL